The Best of Bret Stephens, Your Newest New York Times Opinion Columnist

 I’ve never regretted my opposition to Mr. Obama, though I’ve never wished him ill.
 Nor do I regret other positions that earned me no favors from readers, from my opposition to Jonathan Pollard’s early release to my support for keeping troops in Afghanistan (for which the journalist Michael Wolff urged people to punch me in the face).
 There are columnists who take excellent care to stay on their audience’s good side.
 Not me.

-Now you can look forward to reading these opinions, and many more like them, in a different newspaper than the one appeared in before.
+Now you can look forward to reading these opinions, and many more like them, in a different newspaper than the one they appeared in before.